GOVINDSANKAR38/SAP-ABAP-Development-Projects/12-Selection-Screens/README.md

 Selection screens gather report input from the user (`PARAMETERS`, `SELECT-OPTIONS`).
 Dynpros (`SCREEN`) provide fully custom, interactive screens (tabstrips, subscreens, PBO/PAI modules).
 This chapter also covers popup windows and screen field control.

 > **Lifecycle:** `CLASSIC BUT STILL RELEVANT`.
 Selection screens and dynpros are the standard on-premise report and dialog UI and remain in active use.
 They are **not** part of the ABAP Cloud development model, where the UI layer is Fiori/UI5 over OData.
-See [21-Classic-vs-Modern-ABAP](../21-Classic-vs-Modern-ABAP/README.md).

 ## 🖥️ Selection Screen Elements